 Don’t Say Baby

-Give each guest a baby diaper pin to pin on her clothes.
-Instruct your guests that during the party everyone is to try not to say the word baby.
+This game is simple to play and easy to pull off at the last minute.
+(AKA the best kind!)
+For this game, give each guest a baby diaper pin to affix to his or her clothing and tell them that during the party, they can’t say the word “baby.”
 Whenever someone does, the first person who catches the slip gets to confiscate the pin.
 The one with the most pins at the end of the party wins.
-This game makes for continued fun throughout the shower.

 My Baby Egg